brleude-221/kanji-flashcards/README.md

 ## Features

+* CSV files can be loaded directly from the `csv` folder in this directory or from your device.
+  This is a stupid, self-centered design choice, but it’s practical for personal use.
+I'm sorry for the extra botton.
 * Two study modes:
   * Kanji → Reading
   * Reading → Kanji
 * Meaning can be shown or hidden
+* Optional example sentences
+  * A 4th column may be included in the CSV to contain an example sentence
+  * When present, a button is shown to toggle the example sentence display
 * Tracks known and unknown words
+  * Unknown words can be saved as a CSV file
+  * The filename includes the study set name and the study mode from which the words were extracted
 * Words marked as unknown are repeated in future rounds
 * Displays overall progress and round information
 * Unknown words list can be shown or hidden
+* CSV files can be loaded directly from the `csv` folder in this directory.
+  This is admittedly a simple, self-centered design choice, but it’s practical and convenient for personal use.

 ---

 ## CSV Input Format

-The app accepts a CSV file with **exactly three columns in this order**:
+The app accepts a CSV file with **three required columns** and **one optional column**, in the following order:

 ```
-kanji, reading, meaning
+kanji, reading, meaning, example sentence (optional)
 ```

-Example:
+### Example

 ```
-交差点, こうさてん, crossing; intersection
+交差点, こうさてん, crossing; intersection, いつかこの交差点ゲームを絶対に作ってやる。
 IKE麺, いけめん, the best dad joke
 ```

 > IKE麺 is the name of a restaurant found inside Ikebukuro Station that serves noodle dishes.
-It is a wordplay on イケメン (good-looking guy), replacing メン with 麺 (noodles).
+> It is a wordplay on イケメン (good-looking guy), replacing メン with 麺 (noodles).
 I love it：）

-⚠️ If your data contains commas inside fields, parsing issues may occur.
+⚠️ If your data contains commas inside fields, there will be parsing issues.

 ---

 ## Intended Use

 This tool is built for a **very specific personal workflow** and is not a versatile flashcard system.

-That said, I hope to continue improving it over time.

----